GreenJ84/greenj-readme-statistics/ReadMe.md

     - Find out more about the details of the WakaTime and the routes for it on this API <a href="./src/wakatime/WakaTime_Info.md">here</a>
 </p>

-## Usage
+## 🔨 Usage

-This API is meant to be a simple development statistics display for User's looking to attatch to personal profiles
+This API is meant to be a simple development statistics display for User's looking to attatch their own development statistics to their personal profiles.

+Each individual platform has an informational markdown sheet providing further details for utilizations and optimizations for its own specific routes and modals.
+Use the links following to find the Informational Markdown pages for each platform: [GitHub](./src/github/Github_Info.md), [LeetCode](./src/leetcode/LeetCode_Info.md), [WakaTime](./src/wakatime/WakaTime_Info.md)

+Global theme options, color options, and parameter options common to all routes and modals can be found [here](./src//Server_Details.md)

-## License
+## 🪪 License
 This project is licensed under the MIT License - see the [LICENSE.md](/License.md) file for details.

 The MIT License is a permissive license that allows users to use, copy, modify, merge, publish, distribute, and sublicense the software, provided that they include the original copyright notice and disclaimer.
 It also provides an implied warranty of fitness for a particular purpose and limits the liability of the software's authors and contributors.